nixworks/public/news/2010/12/29/README.md

 ##### Protests
 ### [2010 Tunisian protests: People ignore threats of "firm" punishment from Tunisian President Zine El Abidine Ben Ali and continue to protest over unemployment and poor living conditions. ](/news/2010/12/29/2010-tunisian-protests-people-ignore-threats-of-firm-punishment-from-tunisian-president-zine-el-abidine-ben-ali-and-continue-to-protest-o.md)
-_Context: President, Tunisia, protests, Zine El Abidine Ben Ali_
+_Context: Tunisia, President, protests, Zine El Abidine Ben Ali_

 ##### Minimum wage
 ### [The minimum wage in the Chinese capital Beijing is raised by 20% for the second time in six months, amid rising food costs. ](/news/2010/12/29/the-minimum-wage-in-the-chinese-capital-beijing-is-raised-by-20-for-the-second-time-in-six-months-amid-rising-food-costs.md)
-_Context: Beijing, minimum wage, China_
+_Context: China, minimum wage, Beijing_

 ##### Vietnam
 ### [12 Vietnamese sailors are missing after a cargo ship sinks in the South China Sea.
 11 other crew were rescued. ](/news/2010/12/29/12-vietnamese-sailors-are-missing-after-a-cargo-ship-sinks-in-the-south-china-sea-11-other-crew-were-rescued.md)